riggsd/guano-py/doc/guano_specification.md

   optional, integer.
 Recording samplerate, in Hz.
 This should be equal to the .WAV samplerate for direct-recording detectors, but should be a product of ``TE`` and the .WAV samplerate for time-expansion detectors.

 **Species Auto ID**
-  optional, string.
-Species or guild classification, as determined by automated classification.
+  optional, list of strings.
+Species or guild classifications, as determined by automated classification.
+This field allows a comma-separated list of values, however some reading implementations may only be able to handle a single species per file; therefore the most "dominant" or "primary" species present in a file, when applicable, should be the first value in this list.

 **Species Manual ID**
-  optional, string.
-Species or guild classification, as determined by a human.
+  optional, list of strings.
+Species or guild classifications, as determined by a human.
+This field allows a comma-separated list of values, however some reading implementations may only be able to handle a single species per file; therefore the most "dominant" or "primary" species present in a file, when applicable, should be the first value in this list.

 **Tags**
   optional, list of strings.
 A comma-separated list of arbitrary strings so that end users may easily apply any tags / labels that they see appropriate.